yeepun14/PMU_data_bridge/report.md

         ```
         - 3. In docker open timescaledb container in the Containers tab and go to Exec tab

-        - 4.Run this command to connect to database.
+        - 4. Run this command to connect to database.
         ```
         psql -d "postgres://postgres:password@localhost/postgres"
         ```